-We cannot blame anyone other than ourselves, for the conduct of others toward us and situations we are in are solely the result of our karma, the inevitable result of our of previous actions.
+We cannot blame anyone other than ourselves for the conduct of others toward us, and the situations we are in are solely the result of our karma, the inevitable result of our of previous actions.
+And so are the defects of our minds.